How does a Tens Unit work?

 POSSIBLE CHRONIC-PAIN SIDE EFFECTS:

-Along with using a TENS unit you may find that exercise is one of the most powerful pain fighters there is.
+Along with using a TENS unit, you may find that exercise is one of the most powerful pain fighters there is.
 By exercising, endorphins are released to help desensitize pain feelings. (please consult your doctor before exercising)

 FOODS THAT MAY HELP REHABILITATION AND LESSEN PAIN